rocrill/crock-on/README.md

     Result: Pass

-  * 9.6 As an admin user I can delete posts so that I can remove old/unpublished posts form the database.
+  * 9.6 As an admin user I can delete posts so that I can remove old/unpublished posts from the database.

     ![Desktop](static/images/admin-deleteposts.png)
     ![Desktop](static/images/admin-deleteposts2.png)